nigelkelly/nigelkelly.github.io/super-simple-signup-and-signin-with-firebase-and-knockout.md

 ### Setting up index.html

 We will get the javascript libraries we need using script tags.
-I cannot stand requirejs.
-It is too complex for my needs.
-If I ever work on a big app then I will look into using it but I cannot see the need for it in hobby apps.
+I find requirejs is too complex for my needs.
+So I will set up the javascript and css through my head tags.

 So here are the scripts we need:
 * Knockout - so I can bind my application memory to my html view in an organised and simple way